-Space Shuttle Program Zero Based Cost Study (1994)
+Space Shuttle Operations Zero Base Cost Study (1991)

 For further information on these studies contact Edgar Zapata at firstname.lastname@example.org.

-Note 2: Do NOT confuse a Zero Base concept with that of fixed costs.
-The Zero base assumes that the capability exists only for the indicated number of flights and workforce, facility, equipment, flight or ground, is not a cost if it is not required to achieve the indicated flight rate.
-For example, if at a flight rate of 3 only 2 Orbiter Processing Facilities (OPF) are required, rather than the 3 that exist, the values shown for a flight rate of 2 do not include any costs with the 3rd OPF.
+2: Do NOT confuse Zero Base $ with fixed costs: Close, but not quite.
+The Zero base assumes that the capability exists only for the indicated number of flights and the workforce, facility, equipment, flight or ground, etc. is not a cost if it is not required to achieve the indicated flight rate.
+For example, if at a flight rate of 3 only 2 Orbiter Processing Facilities (OPF) are required, rather than the 3 that exist, the values shown for a flight rate of 3 do not include any costs of a 3rd OPF.
 This was stated in the study as:

 However, in general a lower number compared to 100 units in the column for a steady 6 flights per year would likely indicate a higher fixed cost if that value were to be studied separately.
 Example a 119.3 in column 6 would indicate a stronger fixed cost behavior there than in a column 6 with a value of 135.2.
 This reflects on the issue of the NASA Space Shuttle, or such related architecture, workforce, business process, and business technology fixed costs.